...the school has provided my daughter with a solid building block academically and socially... (Parent Comment)

-- Entry to Reception – baseline assessment using a nationally accredited assessment from Early Excellence, this involves assessing the children’s personal and social skills as well as their knowledge of Language and Number
+- Entry to Reception – baseline assessment, this involves assessing the children’s personal and social skills as well as their knowledge of Language and Number

 - Exit from Reception – end of Foundation Stage assessment using the national criteria for Early Years which assesses all areas of learning including personal and social development.